9 Wood Types For Wood Pallets

 Cherry pallets take the longest time to reach an equilibrium moisture content (EMC) of about 22% when stored at high temperatures.
 This means that they will have a much longer useful life when exposed to warm environments.
 Cherry is also a lighter wood, making it easier to work with than other hardwoods when making wooden pallets.

 The downside to these pallets is that they’re more expensive and often have an inferior surface finish.
 Some cherry pallets are also more prone to splitting and warping.
-Users who need very durable pallets should go with
+Users who need very durable pallets should go with.
+Knowing about these characteristics makes it easier for the user to choose the right pallet type.

 9. Redwood Pallet